-This is the first of a series of articles looking further into sleep, including the brain pathways involved, medication options, and behavioral therapy.
+This is the first of a series of articles looking further into healthy sleep, including the brain pathways involved, sleep medication options, and behavioral therapy.
 Sleep issues can also be symptoms of severe health problems which may need medical attention.

-Sleep is divided into Rapid-Eye Movement (REM) sleep and Non Rapid-Eye Movement (NREM) sleep.
+The divisions of sleep are Rapid-Eye Movement (REM) sleep and Non Rapid-Eye Movement (NREM) sleep.
 A person who drifts off into sleep will spend different lengths of time dropping through the stages.
 A useful metaphor for this process is that of a snorkeler who dives down to the ocean floor.
 Our brains will make a few ‘dives’ each night, and the length of time in each sleep stage is important for such topics as dreams, memory, restfulness and physiological responses including blood pressure and oxygenation.

 Having some basic understanding of the neurochemicals connected to sleep is very useful in our clinical work.
 As people are struggling with substance withdrawal, trauma issues or depression, the chemical imbalances clearly disrupt sleep as well.
 This also lets us know to actively treat those conditions, as sleep can improve if we help the chemistry in the brain return to balance.

 Similar to other conditions we treat at CeDAR, we approach insomnia with an appraisal determining if we should use sleep medications, behavioral interventions or some of both.
 Many of our patients take sleep medications, including such common prescriptions as trazodone or Seroquel.
 These meds are not addictive substances but are not necessarily perfect for quality sleep restoration.